 Determine Your Skill Set

 How quickly you become a developer will depend on your current skill set.
 If you don’t have experience with the platform and don’t even know the basics of coding, you need to learn HyperText Markup Language (HTML) and Cascading Style Sheets (CSS) first.
-Only once you’ve mastered those skills, then you can start learning more advanced languages like Java and Python.
+Only once you’ve mastered those skills can you start learning more advanced languages like Java and Python.
 It’s important to note that you also need to learn PHP, the primary programming language used on WordPress.
 When you feel comfortable with basic coding languages, you can then move on to more advanced ones.
 Ultimately, the goal is to create plugins and original themes.

 Expand Your Network

 In addition to learning new skills, you also need to network with like-minded people.
 WordPress development is a huge sector in the tech world, so the more people you know, the better your chances of learning more and possibly landing a job.
 Look for both online and in-person work opportunities or simply talk with other professionals.
-Most would be more than happy to share inside tips on what it takes to become a great developer.
+Most would be more than happy to share insider tips on what it takes to become a great developer.
 They might even share some secrets on how they got hired as well.

 Build Your Portfolio